 Type in the following command and press Enter: softwareupdate -l

-This will search Apple’s servers for any available updates for your system.
+This command searches Apple’s servers for any updates available for your system.
 If there are no updates available, it’ll show “No updates available.”
 However, in the case there are available updates, Terminal will display the list of these updates along with the update file size.

-Now, to download and install a particular update, use: sudo softwareupdate -i ‘NAME’
+Now, to download and install a particular update, use: sudo softwareupdate -i ‘UpdateIdentifier’

-Here, replace NAME with the particular update you want to download and install.
+Here, replace UpdateIdentifier with the particular update you want to download and install.
 For example, if you want to install the macOS 10.14.5 update, type sudo softwareupdate -i ‘macOS 10.14.5 Update- ‘.

 Solution 2.
 Delete the Preferences Cache.

-Users experiencing this issue can delete the System Preferences preference pane cache file.
+If you’re facing this issue, one option is to delete the System Preferences preference pane cache file.

 - Navigate to Library > Caches.